By Pete McAteerShare Article

 - Are their Servicing and Support models meeting your needs?

 - Are you effectively managing and prioritizing defects and enhancements with your clearing platform vendor?

 - Are their incentives in your current Clearing Agreement (a.k.a.
 Schedule A) that reward growth and share the gains?

 - Expense reduction

 - Mark-up/Mark-down client fee opportunities (pass-thru savings to clients)

 - Bundled vs. a la carte pricing

 Whether you are considering a change from self-clearing to fully-disclosed (or vice-versa), exploring your clearing options or just starting a broker-dealer, the assessment of your firm’s current state, setting your growth objectives and ensuring alignment are critical to your long-term success.
-Identify gaps, examine priorities, and requirements to enable a more objective analysis of potential clearing partners.
-Competitive intelligence, benchmarking, unbiased recommendations and best practices will help your firm make the best decision.
+Identifying gaps, and examining priorities and requirements enable a more objective analysis of potential clearing partners.
+Oyster’s competitive intelligence, benchmarking, unbiased recommendations and best practices will help your firm make the best decision.